Prison Same Thing Same Time

 As the chatter continued one of the clerks walked in and said,” What’s wrong with you people!
 Bah, Bah, you sound like a bunch of sheep!”
 I started laughing.
 One of the inmates came up to me yesterday and asked who I was going to lunch with.
 I told her about 700 other people and she was welcome to join us:) Not much variety around here we all eat at the same place at the same time every day:)

 I live by the telephone again so that brings some entertainment.
 A couple of days ago a new inmate was screaming on the phone.
 She said, “Junior, I can’t live like this!
 I need some money.
 I need to be able to depend on you, I can’t sit in here and wonder if you will come through!
 This ain’t no joke, this is Federal Prison and these people have nothing to lose.
 I could get stuck and buried six feet under.”
 She screamed, “I need some money so I can wash my behind (Her language was a little more colorful) I’m not going to make it in here without some money.”
 I asked my Bunkie if she was talking about Dublin?
 There’s not even anywhere to bury someone here?
-Then I heard the Woman say,” Look Junior, you better drop $25.00 off at western union in the moIMG_3750rning before grandma takes you to school.”
+Then I heard the Woman say,” Look Junior, you better drop $25.00 off at western union in the morning before grandma takes you to school.”
 I was shocked!
 She was talking to her son, and her son was still in school!
 My Bunkie told me to throw her a bar of soap, she obviously needed some help.

 My son Jace and his wife came to see me this weekend, it was so wonderful to see them.
 We laughed and talked and Jace was able to give me a priesthood blessing.
 What a gift to have such a loving and supportive family.
 Sarah was a little worried that prison may have changed me, she said she was glad to see me doing so well.
 She was also surprised that the women in visiting looked so normal.
 I told her that many of the women are here on a conspiracy charge which means they knew someone doing something wrong and wouldn’t tell on them.